 Coal Mine Theatre – 1454 Danforth Avenue

-The Coal Mine is a new independent theatre in Toronto’s east end founded by Artistic Curator Ted Dykstra, and Artistic Producer Diana Bentley.
-As our first season demonstrated we are determined to present superbly written, richly thoughtful, and fearlessly challenging plays produced, directed and acted at the highest possible level.
+The Coal Mine is an independent theatre in Toronto’s east end founded by Artistic Curator Ted Dykstra, and Artistic Producer Diana Bentley.
+The Coal Mine is determined to present superbly written, richly thoughtful, and fearlessly challenging plays produced, directed and acted at the highest possible level.
 With only 80 seats a night, The Coal Mine is inspired by the intimacy and excitement of the Off-Off-Broadway experience.

 Crow’s Theatre – Carlaw Avenue & Dundas Street East